Roots and Radishes

 Thinly sliced apples on cutting board with chef's knife.

-1. Step 1: Preheat oven to 375 degrees and butter an 8 or 9-inch baking dish (square or round is fine).
-Thinly slice apples and then cut the slices in half once.
-This achieves those nice bite size pieces and makes the peels unnoticeable after baking, which means no need to peel.
-You're still welcome to peel apples if desired.
+1. Step 1: Preheat the oven to 375°F and butter an 8- or 9-inch baking dish (square or round-your call).
+Thinly slice the apples, then cut the slices in half for easy, bite-sized pieces.
+No need to peel unless you want to!

 Thinly sliced apples in large bowl with apple crisp filling ingredients.

-1. Step 2: Add apple slices to a large bowl with lemon juice, tapioca starch, cinnamon or pie spices, maple syrup, and a pinch of salt.
-Stir to coat, then transfer apples to the prepared baking dish.
+1. Step 2: In a large bowl, toss the apples with lemon juice, tapioca starch, pie spices, maple syrup, and a pinch of salt until evenly coated.
+Transfer to the prepped baking dish.

 Apple crisp topping ingredients in clear glass bowl with fork.

-1. Step 3: In the same or separate bowl, add cubed butter, flour, oats, more cinnamon or pie spices, chopped nuts, brown sugar, maple syrup, vanilla, and additional salt.
-Using clean hands, start to squish the ingredients together, pressing the dry ingredients into the butter until everything is mixed together and you have a bowl full of small clumps of topping.
+1. Step 3: In the same (or a separate) bowl, combine cubed butter, flour, oats, more spices, chopped nuts, brown sugar, maple syrup, vanilla, and a bit more salt.
+Use clean hands to mix, squishing and pressing until crumbly clumps form.

 Apple crisp filling and topping in prepared ceramic pie dish, ready to be baked.